Transportation and Errand Services for Seniors in Fort Worth, TX

 What types of transportation does BrightStar Care provide for seniors in Fort Worth?

-BrightStar Care of Fort Worth/Granbury provides caregiver-accompanied transportation to medical appointments (doctor visits, dialysis, chemotherapy, therapy sessions, lab work, imaging), non-medical destinations (grocery stores, pharmacies, banks, social outings, religious services), and any other errands or activities included in the client’s care plan.
-Our caregivers provide door-through-door service, meaning they assist from inside the home through every transition point and back again.
-All transportation services are part of a comprehensive care plan developed by our Registered Nurse Director of Nursing.
+BrightStar Care of Fort Worth/Granbury provides caregiver-accompanied transportation to medical appointments (doctor visits, dialysis, chemotherapy, therapy sessions, lab work, imaging), non-medical destinations (grocery stores, pharmacies, banks, social outings, religious services), and any other errands included in the care plan.
+Our caregivers provide door-through-door service.
+All transportation is part of a comprehensive care plan developed by our Registered Nurse Director of Nursing.

 What is the difference between door-through-door and curb-to-curb transportation?

-Curb-to-curb transportation drops a passenger off at the curb of a destination and picks them up at the curb when the visit is complete.
-The passenger is responsible for getting from the curb into the building, navigating the facility, and returning to the curb.
-Door-through-door transportation from BrightStar Care means our caregiver assists the client from inside their home, through every doorway, into the vehicle, out of the vehicle, into the destination, throughout the visit, and all the way back home.
-This level of service is critical for seniors with mobility limitations, cognitive impairment, or anxiety in unfamiliar settings.
+Curb-to-curb transportation drops a passenger off at the curb and picks them up when the visit is complete.
+Door-through-door transportation from BrightStar Care means our caregiver assists from inside the home, through every doorway, into the vehicle, out of the vehicle, into the destination, throughout the visit, and all the way back home.
+This level of service is critical for seniors with mobility limitations or cognitive impairment.

 How is BrightStar Care transportation different from Uber or Lyft?

-Rideshare drivers are gig workers with no medical training, no obligation to assist with mobility, and no connection to your loved one’s care team.
-BrightStar Care caregivers are W-2 employees who have passed comprehensive background checks and skills training.
-They provide door-through-door physical assistance, accompany clients inside medical facilities, take notes during appointments, and communicate with the family and our RN.
-Additionally, BrightStar Care is Joint Commission accredited, meaning every transportation interaction is governed by clinical safety protocols.
+Rideshare drivers are gig workers with no medical training and no obligation to assist with mobility.
+BrightStar Care caregivers are W-2 employees with comprehensive background checks, fall prevention training, and safe transfer skills.
+They provide door-through-door assistance, accompany clients inside facilities, take notes during appointments, and communicate with the family and our RN.
+BrightStar Care is Joint Commission accredited, meaning every transportation interaction follows clinical safety protocols.